orgatalk/discord-orgateams/README.md

 The `roles_excluded` property expects a list of role names to exclude from the output.
-This can be roles only given to bots or, in the case of the OrgaTalk community, anything that does not represent an organizer role.
+This can be roles only given to bots or, in the case of the OrgaTalk community, anything that does not represent an organizer or project role.

 Then run the program, specifying it: